 Later sections in this guide describe how the Web Gateway components should be configured with all supported web servers.
-The installation paths for components should be regarded as examples rather than taken literally.
-Also, the InterSystems installers create and maintain separate Web Gateway installations for the internal (private) web server and any third-party web server that might be present on the same host.
+You should regard installation paths for components as examples rather than taking them literally.
+Also, the InterSystems installers create and maintain separate Web Gateway installations for the Private Web Server and any third-party web server that might be present on the same host.
 In this context ‘third-party web server’ refers to a web server that is not part of the software installed by InterSystems.

 The precise installation location of Web Gateway components is not particularly critical provided:

 The security settings, in relation to required access for individual components, are adjusted appropriately.
 This is particularly important for Web Gateway components that are accessed directly by the web server since web servers are usually locked down to the extent that the files they are able to access (and executables that can be run) are carefully controlled.
-It should be borne in mind that security considerations will also be important for any Web Gateway configuration (and log) files that are accessed by Web Gateway binaries that are themselves bound to the web server core executable.
+You should bear in mind that security considerations are also important for any Web Gateway configuration (and log) files that are accessed by Web Gateway binaries that are themselves bound to the web server core executable.

 There are four types of Web Gateway component to consider.